ShaunakSen/M101JS/readme.txt

 Mongo Features:

 -> Rich documents: Docs can store an array of docs as well as other doc -> Pre Join/ Embed data: Mongo DOES NOT support JOIN in the kernel itself.
-If we wnat to join we will have to do it on the app logic
+If we want to join we will have to do it on the app logic
 -> Joins are costly.
-So it isbetter to embed related data -> No constraints: No foreign key concept.
+So it is better to embed related data -> No constraints: No foreign key concept.
 -> Atomic Operations
 -> No declared schema